Herb Alward

 James Herbert Alward (November 1, 1865 – December 21, 1897) was an American football player and coach.
 He served as the third head football coach at the University of Wisconsin–Madison for a single season in 1891, compiling a record of 3–1–1.
-Alward would go on to coach for the Armour Institute (later merged into Illinois Institute of Technology) and Rush Medical College.
+Alward coached for the Armour Institute (later merged into Illinois Institute of Technology) and Rush Medical College.

+Alward attended Harvard University and was a member of the 1890 Harvard Crimson football team, which was later recognized as a national champion.
+He played amateur club football with Chicago's University Club in 1891 and the Chicago Athletic Association in 1892 and 1893, serving as team captain in 1893.

-He died of typhoid fever in 1897.
+Alward died of typhoid fever, on December 21, 1897, at his home in Chicago.